What is the purpose of the Advisory Committee on Transparency?

 - Tom Blanton at the National Security Archive

-- Sean Moulton at OMB Watch
+- Sean Moulton at the Center for Effective Government (formerly OMB Watch)

 - David Moore at the Participatory Politics Foundation